vdhamer/Photo-Club-Hub/.github/README.md

 Internally the database is [SQLite](https://en.wikipedia.org/wiki/SQLite), but that is abstracted away using Apple's Core Data framework.

-The data in the local database is in principle available online.
+The data in the app's local database is in principle available online.
-So the app *could* have alternatively retrieved that data over the network each time the app was launched.
+So the app *could* have alternatively retrieved that data over the network wheneveer the app is launched.
-By using a database, however, the app starts up quicker because, when launched, the app can already display the database state as left behind after the previous session.
+By using a database, however, the app starts up quicker because, upon launch the app can already display the database content left behind by the previous session.
-That data might be somewhat outdated, but is should be accurate enough to fill the user interface.
+That data might sometimes be somewhat outdated, but is should be accurate enough to fill the user interface.

 To handle data updates, an asynchrous network call fetches the current version of the data from the network.
-And the MVVM architecture uses this to update the user interface views as soon as the data comes in.
+And the MVVM architecture uses this to update the user interface views as soon as the requested data comes back.
-So occasionally, one or two seconds after the app launches, the user may see the list of portfolios on the Portfolios screen change
+So occasionally, one or two seconds after the app launches, the user may see the portfolio list on the Portfolios screen change
-(using an animation), meaning that a club's online members list changed since the last session.
+(using an animation).
+This means that a club's online members list changed since the last session.

-To be accurate, the above is the target architecture.
+To be entirely accurate, the above is the target architecture.
-Its implementation still has a a few gaps - even though it works well enough that user shouldn't notice:
+Its implementation still has a few gaps - even though it works well enough that user shouldn't notice:
 1. the lists of images per portfolio are *not* stored in the database yet and are not cached.
 This is a roadmap item.
 2. members who drop off the online membership list are not (yet) automatically deleted from the database.
 This requires a bit more administration, because these cases are not detectable by iterating through the online membership list: